davidteather/TikTok-Api/README.md

 You can access the full data dictionary the object was created from with `.as_dict`.
 On a video this may look like [this](https://gist.github.com/davidteather/7c30780bbc30772ba11ec9e0b909e99d).
 TikTok changes their structure from time to time so it's worth investigating the structure of the dictionary when you use this package.

-## Upgrading from V5 to V6

-All changes will be noted on [V6.0.0](https://github.com/davidteather/TikTok-Api/releases/tag/V6.0.0) if you want more information.

-### Changes & Motivations

-- Maintainability
-  - Was getting difficult to maintain with how TikTok was directly detecting HTTP requests.
-  - Switched to using a pool of **async** playwright pages to make it more difficult to detect, and hopefully easier to maintain in the future
-- Async
-  - It's been asked for a lot, and now fully async needed especially since the package is using a pool of playwright instances
-- User Flexibility
-  - Added a lot of function argument options that should be much more explicit than what was done previously.
-  - Hopefully if something is broken there's a workaround without having to modify the package itself (although if you do notice an issue please open an issue or submit a PR)
-- Documentation
-  - Goes with user flexibility a little bit but switched over to sphinx documentation for more explicit content
-  - If you run into an issue or are confused please open a github issue or submit a PR to fix documentation, it's always welcome! 🤠

-### Upgrading Examples

-The biggest change is that everything is now async.
-You can see above how you might want to call an async function in python as well as the examples directory for more examples.